 What the CoolSculpting Recovery Process Is Like

+So, we've answered the question of whether CoolSculpting hurts during the procedure.
 Like the post-treatment massage, CoolSculpting recovery across the board has been described as tolerable, but not peachy.

 “It was never a shrill pain.
 I’d describe it more as an odd throbbing and tingly pain for the first couple of days, and then it was just extremely sensitive to touch and any movement,” says Gray.
 “I could only wear leggings with a waistband that went up and over the area for at least two weeks.
 There was [a very little chance] of wearing jeans or anything that hit that area right on.
 It took at least three weeks for the discomfort to completely leave.”